conestack/cone.tile/README.rst

 This package is the successor of
 `bda.bfg.tile <http://pypi.python.org/pypi/bda.bfg.tile>`_.

-It provides to render a website constisting of flexible tiles for pyramid.
+It provides rendering snippets of markup organized as tiles for the pyramid framework.

 A tile is a piece of web application, i.e. a form, a navigation, etc.